Armenia & Georgia Tour, 15 days

 Day 12 Bakuriani - Mtskheta - Tbilisi

-We leave Bakuriani behind us and drive back to the capital Tbilisi.
+We leave Bakuriani behind and return to the capital Tbilisi.
 Before we enter the capital, we stop in Mtskheta.
 Mtskheta is the former capital of East Georgia and is believed to be the cradle of the Christian faith.
 This town has some very richly decorated churches.
 The Jvarikerk is beautifully situated on a cliff, with a beautiful view over the city.
 The buildings of Mtskheta were added to the UNESCO World Heritage List in 1994.

 Day 13 Tbilisi, city tour